 X-rays are particles of electromagnetic radiation used to show what is going on inside your body.
-Radiology Associates utilizes digital radiology (DR) and computed radiology (CR) technology in their clinics.
+Radiology Associates utilizes digital radiology (DR) technology in their clinics.
 Digital radiography is a form of X-ray imaging, where digital X-ray sensors are used instead of traditional photographic film.
 Instead of X-ray film, digital radiography uses a digital image capture device.
 This gives advantage of immediate image preview and availability.
 Also less radiation can be used to produce an image of similar contrast to conventional radiography.
 With digital techniques, one no longer needs to use chemical processing, which is much better for the environment.
 In addition, the technologist or radiologist has the ability to apply special image processing techniques that enhance overall display of the image.

 One of the most commonly performed diagnostic X-ray examinations is the chest X-ray.
 Approximately half of all X-rays obtained in medical clinics are chest X-rays—usually done to evaluate the lungs, heart and chest wall.
 Pneumonia, heart failure, emphysema, lung cancer and other medical conditions can be examined using a chest X-ray.
-Other X-ray examinations commonly performed at our clinics are bone, chest, and arthrography (Parliament Avenue only).

 Other x ray examinations commonly performed at our clinics are spine, upper and lower extremities, sinuses, abdomen and ribs.
 We also perform arthrography, but only at our Parliament Avenue location.